PoisotLab/ms_straight_lines/manuscript.md

 [@CoheNewm85], the DBM [@BeckPetc06] and ADBM [@PetcBeck08], the minimum
 potential niche model [@AlleAlon08], and the nested hierarchy model [@CattBers04] to name a few.
-All of these models make predictions of food web structure, *i.e.* their output based on some parameters (usually $S$ and $L$, and sometimes vectors of species-level parameters) is an adjacency matrix
+All of these models make predictions of food web
+structure: based on some parameters (usually $S$ and $L$, and sometimes vectors of species-level parameters) they output an adjacency matrix
-$\mathbf{A}_{S\times S}$, containing either the presence or strength of trophic interactions.
-In almost all cases, these models require to make guesses at to the values of $L$ for a particular value of $S$, with the additional result that
+$\mathbf{A}_{S\times S}$ which contains either the presence or strength of trophic interactions.
+Therefore, these models require estimated values of
+$L$ for a particular value of $S$, with the additional result that
-$\sum \mathbf{A} = L$ -- in a sense, our approach can serve to penalize these models, by imposing that the values of $L$ they generate are withing realistic boundaries.
+$\sum \mathbf{A} = L$/ .
+Our approach can serve to improve the realism of these models, by imposing that the values of $L$ they use are within realistic boundaries.

 This model also casts new light on previous results on the structure of food